What Frustrates Your Customers The Most?

 What do you always hear them complaining about?

 Now often, a big problem is something that you feel like you don't have any control over.
-Below is an example of a huge problem because it literally causes people to go shop somewhere else.
+See below:

 In Atlanta there is a large outdoor shopping center with metered parking in front of all the stores.